cforlando/brigade-resources/templates/ex-readme.md

 ## Contributing

 Give a short description on how people can contribute to the project.
+Are there any particular guidelines they should adhere to?
 This can include ways to file bug reports and create/respond to GitHub issues.

 ## License

 **ALL PROJECTS MUST INCLUDE AN OPEN-SOURCE LICENSE!!!**
 Provide the type of open-source license and a link to the repo's [LICENSE](https://github.com/cforlando/brigade-resources/blob/master/LICENSE) file.

-## About Code for Orlando

-Code for Orlando, a local Code for America brigade, brings the community together to improve Orlando through technology.
-We are a group of “civic hackers” from various disciplines who are committed to volunteering our talents to make a difference in the local community through technology.
-We unite to improve the way the community, visitors, and local government experience Orlando.
+## People involved in the project

+Provide information on the team members(s) creating and maintaining the project, as well as stakeholders.
+Feel free to add relevant profile links and contact details (if applicable).

+## Further Reading

+Link as needed to any additional, useful documentation about the project like articles, blog posts, FAQ or white papers.